Northstarite

 Northstarite is an immensely rare lead-tellurite-thiosulfate mineral with an ideal formula of Pb6(Te4+ O3)5(S6+O3S2-).
 Northstarite was first discovered in 2019 by Charles Adan in the North Star Mine of the Tintic Mining District, Juab County, Utah, USA.
 Northstarite received its name after this type locality where it was originally discovered, the North Star Mine.
 Northstarite is the fourth thiosulfate mineral that exists on Earth, and although all thiosulfates have essential lead components, northstarite is the first thiosulfate species containing groups of both thiosulfate and tellurite (Te4+O3).

 Occurrence

 Northstarite is a mineral found in the oxidation zone of Earth, meaning that it is found near the Earth's surface and formed as a result of the chemical decomposition of other minerals that are unstable at the surface.
-Northstarite occurs in small rock cavities with quartz, baryte, enargite, and pyrite, but is also associated with anglesite, azurite, chrysocolla, fluorapatite, plumbogummite, tellurite, zincospiroffite, as well as a type of copper-tellurite that possesses poor crystallization.
+Northstarite occurs in small rock cavities with quartz, baryte, enargite, and pyrite, but is also associated with anglesite, azurite, chrysocolla, fluorapatite, plumbogummite, tellurite, zincospiroffite, and a type of copper-tellurite that possesses poor crystallization.
 Northstarite is associated with another new mineral called adanite, which was also discovered in the North Star Mine and shares a similar chemical composition as northstarite.
 The holotype specimen of northstarite originated from the holotype specimen of adanite.